 Whilst not an all-inclusive list, evidence that parental alienation is occurring includes when a parent:

-If this is happening to you, or somebody you know, we recently read some great tips to help you (or them) combat parental alienation and we wanted to share these tips with you.
+If this family law matter is happening to you, or somebody you know, we recently read some great tips to help you (or them) combat parental alienation and we wanted to share these tips with you.

 This is the most important tip.
 When you’re experiencing parental alienation, you will have a natural tendency to act defensively and always explain yourself to the children.
 Worse, you may want to counter the negative behavior and talk about what horrible things your ex has done with your children or in their presence.
 This is alienation, too!
 Don’t fall into the trap by following your natural desire to defend yourself against false accusations.’